santilococo/oni2/README.md

 ## Download (for Linux)

-You need to download a file called `AppDir.tar` which contains the AppImage of `onivim2`.
+You need to download a file called `AppDir.tar` from [releases](https://github.com/santilococo/oni2/releases) which contains the AppImage of `onivim2`.

-You can get this file by going to `Releases` or clicking this  [hyperlink](https://github.com/santilococo/oni2/releases/download/v0.5.7/AppDir.tar).
+You can automatically download this file clicking this [hyperlink](https://github.com/santilococo/oni2/releases/download/v0.5.7/AppDir.tar).

+:warning: Currently in alpha - may have bugs or instability - use with caution :warning:

 ## Documentation